wbcomdesigns/buddypress-activity-filter/readme.txt

 == Description ==

 Admin can set default and customized activities to be listed on the front-end.
 It will also allow setting your default option for activities.
 You can change the default from everything to Post Updates.
-The plugin also allows you to enable activities from custom post types when they are posted.
+The plugin also allows you to enable activities from custom post types when they are published.

 [vimeo https://vimeo.com/556804506]